 – APMP Body of Knowledge

 How do you make sure the best versions of your competitive differentiators are easy for your team to grab and tailor?
-Make sure they’re in your answer library, of course.
+Make sure they’re in your Content Library, of course.
 It won’t be long before response management software will no longer be a choice; it’ll be an imperative.

-Most RFP-specific technologies include an answer library component.
+Most RFP-specific technologies include an Content Library component.
 This is where all the content is stored and organized for use in RFPs or other responses, depending on the flexibility of the solution.
 Much of the content in these libraries exists as Q&A pairs.
-For the sales process, using AI functionality from an answer library improves:
+For the sales process, using AI functionality from an Content Library improves:

 - Repeatability: Build your response process around the foundation of your response management software.
 It will help establish steps for how you develop a response, access content, and collaborate with writers, editors, and experts time and again.